Experience

 Blue Spike v.
 Adobe Systems

 Defended Adobe Systems in a five-patent case relating to signal abstraction technology involving 70+ defendants.
 We successfully obtained a transfer of venue from the Eastern District of Texas to the Northern District of California followed by a judgment of non-infringement.
-Argued appeal before Federal Circuit seeking recovery of attorney's fees.
+Pursued recovery of attorneys’ fees through appeal.

 Tridia Corp. v.
 NTT Resonant Corp.